Ana Castela: Biography

 Born in Amambai, Castela grew up in Sete Quedas, near the border with Paraguay, in that country she would frequently visit her grandparents.
 In 2019, she made her professional debut as a member of the Christian choir Coração de Maria.

 Castela made her record debut in 2021, with the single "Boiadeira", and had her breakout in 2022, with the number 1 hit "Pipoco", that she recorded with Melody and DJ Chris No Beat.
 The same year, she was awarded revelation of the year at the Multishow Brazilian Music Awards.

 Personal life

+A descendant of Spanish, Portuguese, and Italian immigrants, Ana was born in Amambai, but grew up in Sete Quedas and later moved to Londrina, Paraná.
+She lives with her sister and parents in a mansion, and has collections of hats and boots, as well as various gifts received from fans throughout her career.
+Castela owns a small farm located near her house.

 Currently, Ana Castela maintains a relationship with singer Gustavo Mioto.
 About the relationship, the singers even revealed that they preferred not to give labels.
 On the subject, Mioto said "It bothers me that everything needs to be labeled, because it takes time to understand what it will be: if we are up for it, if we want it or not".
 Such decision was maintained until June 2023, when, on Brazilian Valentine's Day, the singers made their relationship official.